Home Pets Categorizer

 # Upload images

 As this is your first visit, you do not have a collection of images yet.
 Start by adding the first one.
-To do this, select Add new dataset and give it a name.
+To do this, click Add new dataset, enter dataset name and select Personal.

 To load images into the application, you can drag and drop them, or: